 How to pick the right tools for your sales stack?

 With the vast variety of sales tools on the market, making the right choice has never been so hard.
 One of the obvious ways to pick the best tools is by following someone’s recommendations.
 However, simply copying someone else’s toolset is too risky: what works for one business might not necessarily work for you.

 To make an informed decision regarding your sales tool set you need to look through a broader lens.
 Namely, here are some of the key factors you need to take into account at the evaluation stage:

 This is where unbiased user review platforms like G2 come in handy.
 You can easily assess the available options and make a side-by-side comparison, based on the listed criteria.
-The best way to see if the software meets your needs is to see it in action.
+From SMB accounting to hiring a bookkeeper to social media content, the best way to see if the software meets your needs is to see it in action.
 When shopping around for sales tools, prioritize the ones that offer a free trial and take a couple of shortlisted options for a test drive before making the final decision.